 Style manuals and guides provide information on standard practices for manuscript preparation, source citation and bibliography preparation.
 Many academic disciplines use MLA as a standard style, but be aware that some courses might require a different style, such as ASA, APA, Chicago or Turabian.

-In most cases, your professor will indicate which style to use for class assignments.
-If you have specific questions about formatting or writing style, stop by the college Writing Center, located in Clare Hall.
+Your professor will indicate which style to use for class assignments.
+If you have specific questions about formatting or writing style, contact the Writing Center, located in Clare Hall, room 021.

 Find the American Sociological Association's Style Guide in our Reference collection, 2nd floor of the library.
 The call number for locating it is: